mooniak/stick-no-bills-font/FONTLOG.md

 When you make modifications, be sure to add a description of your changes, following the format of the other entries, to the start of this section.

-6 April 2016 (mooniak) Post No Bills ttf Build v1.201
+6 April 2016 (mooniak) Post No Bills ttf Build v1.210
 - Renamed family to Post No Bills
 - Minor design fixes and hinting
-- Seperate ttf fonts for Sinhala and Tamil
+- Separate ttf fonts for Sinhala and Tamil
 - New ttf build.